 Editfrom the drop-down menu.
 A modal will appear and

-More Optionswill be available in the bottom-left.
+More Optionswill be available in the bottom-right.
 Select this.

 - In the "JVM arguments" field, change